welaika/wordless/rtfm/source/_pages/usage/rendering_pug.rst

 .. note::
     Wordless supports the ``component`` keyword as an alias to the default ``mixin`` keyword in PUG templates.
 This is much more expressive.
-The counter-effect is that your syntax highligter won't appreciate it that much :)
+The counter-effect is that your syntax highlighter won't appreciate it that much :)

 .. seealso::
     PHUG ``mixin`` documentation @ https://www.phug-lang.com/#mixins